Types of dismissal Dismissals

 Employers must investigate fully and have a valid reason for dismissal.
 The employee could make a claim to an employment tribunal if they think they've been unfairly dismissed.

-Dismissing someone because they're disabled (this includes some long-term health conditions) could be discrimination.
+Dismissing someone because they're disabled, including some long-term health conditions, could be discrimination.

 Find out more about disability discrimination